Soulsuke/Sswine/README.md

 >&emsp;`Key1: "Value1"`
 >&emsp;`Key2: "Value2"`

-The entry's name will be used for the name of both the menu entry and of the desktop file.
-Thus, it can not contain invalid file name characters (eg. "/" ).
+The entry's name will be the .desktop file's one.
+If no "Name" key is provided, it will fill in for it as well.

 To create a usable menu entry, you must specify the keys needed to create a valid .desktop file according to freedesktop.org's specification.